 8. Try a Different Photography Genre

 We all need a break from our routines sometimes.
 Give yourself something new to look forward to.
 This can be as simple as learning about a different photography genre.
 If you love photographing animals, try taking photos of landscapes.
 Tired of digital photography?
-Buy an affordable analogue camera and take film photos instead.
+Buy an affordable analog camera and take film photos instead.

 You can also experiment within your own genre.
 For example, if you take photos of people, get into self portrait photography.
 If you take photos of wild animals, get into pet photography.